 When it comes to chimney cleaning, then there is no one tool that works best, but you will need to use 3 to 4 tools together to completely get your chimney clean and sparkling.
-However, thoroughly you may scrub, brush, wash and clean your chimney, you will never get it perfectly clean as some residue will be left behind.
-For proper cleaning you will need the workings of an expert chimney sweep, who will have the proper tools and would know the proper way of chimney cleaning.
+However, thoroughly you may scrub, brush, wash, and clean your chimney, you will never get it perfectly clean as some residue will be left behind.
+For proper cleaning, you will need the workings of an expert chimney sweep, who will have the proper tools and would know the proper way of chimney cleaning.

 A chimney is a blessing in the cold wintery nights, providing a warmth and coziness in your home.
 When the wood burns completely, creosote forms on the interior and exterior of the chimney.
-Creosote is a tarry substance which goes up with the smoke and soot (also a by-product of burning wood) and forms a film on the inside of the chimney.
+Creosote is a tarry substance that goes up with the smoke and soot (also a by-product of burning wood) and forms a film on the inside of the chimney.
 The creosote is built up over time leading to ventilation problems along with being flammable.
 This creosote can also cause fire hazards and accidents in your chimney and also in your homes.
 For this reason, the services of a chimney sweep become necessary and you should also do chimney cleaning yourself regularly.

 DIY Ways to Reduce Creosote